swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 uploads them to the storage bucket when a batch reaches a configured size or age.

-!!! note "Why a sidecar?"
+!!! question "Why a sidecar?"

     A sidecar is a helper container that runs alongside the main application container in the same pod.
 It keeps the model service unchanged, moves network